anatman-org/prime/bio.md

 but in honest and sincere tribute to the Chinese philosopher Zhuang Zi

+a bright, but relatively obscure noble Chinese man of the 4th century BCE [root: fix dates] privileged but recognizing this with the honesty he could muster

 who was

     an old man who sees clearly